+ProtoArgNet uses a form of argumentation \cite{AImagazine17}, to explain super-prototypes.
+Speficially, ProtoArgNet extends the \emph{SpArX} approach~\cite{AyoobiPT23}, originally defined for MLPs with tabular data only, to the setting of prototypical-part-learning with images.
+Several argumentation-based forms of explainability have been proposed in recent years \cite{argXAIsurvey}.
 Other works combine argumentation and image classification, e.g. \cite{DAX,LRPArgExpl21} for explaining the outputs of CNNs and \cite{Ay:AABL} to obtain an interpretable image classifier .
-We focus on combining argumentation and the novel concept of super-prototypes for interpretability purposes .

-\paragraph{Neuro-symbolic approaches} ProtoArgNet may be deemed neuro-symbolic as it combines, end-to-end (see Figure~\ref{fig:architecture}), neural components (the convolutional backbone, the prototype kernels, and the super-prototype kernels) with symbolic argumentation frameworks (QBAFs) drawn from MLPs.
-However, whereas recent neuro-symbolic systems often combine purely symbolic with purely neural systems \cite{DonadelloSG17,ManhaeveDKDR18,YangIL20,Serafini23}, ProtoArgNet is based on the observation that MLPs can be seen as QBAFs and vice versa \cite{Potyka_21,AyoobiPT23}.
-Similar to neural architectures, the reasoning process in QAFs is associative rather than deductive.
-That is, arguments can positively or negatively influence the belief in other arguments via support or attack relationships.
-We keep the reasoning process in QBAFs interpretable by sparsification , as in \cite{AyoobiPT23}.
-Also, while many neuro-symbolic systems \cite{DonadelloSG17,ManhaeveDKDR18,YangIL20,AspisB0R22}, focus on integrating (symbolic) background knowledge into neural systems, ProtoArgNet is a neural system featuring a transparent reasoning process.
+To the best of our knowledge, ProtoArgNet is the first approach to use argumentation for prootytpical-part-learning.